xKarane/exam-practice-ms-900/README.md

-# MS Exam Practice App
+# Exam Practice App

-This is a lightweight quiz application to help you prepare for Microsoft certification exams (e.g., MS-900).
+This is a lightweight quiz application to help you prepare for Certification exams (e.g., MS-900).

 ## Features